 Cold Asian Noodle Salad

-This vegan cold Asian noodle salad with spicy peanut sauce tastes amazing and is easy to make in under 30 minutes with simple ingredients.
+This cold Asian noodle salad with spicy peanut dressing tastes amazing and is easy to make in under 30 minutes with simple ingredients.

-You will love the flavour of this delicious cold noodle salad!
-It’s vibrant, nutritious and delicious and always quick to disappear.
-Fresh, crunchy veggies are paired with noodles and a zesty, creamy and addictive peanut sauce for the perfect combo.
+You will love the flavour of this delicious Asian pasta salad!
+It’s inspired by Thai cuisine and is vibrant, nutritious and delicious and always quick to disappear.

-- Works well as a main dish or side salad.
+- Serve as a main dish or side salad.

 - Great option for a meatless meal the whole family will enjoy.